beteeliz/HTML-CSS-pills/README.md

-# html-pills
+# html-css-pills
-HTML coding example for learning purposes
+HTML and CSS coding example for learning purposes